yetibot/yetibot/doc/WEATHER_API_CONSIDERATIONS.md

 ### Complications In Disambiguation Of Multiple Location Matches

-Unfortunately, Weatherbit.io's doesn't seem to provide any sort of search functionality, so users would have to specify enough detail, to disambiguate, without guidance from YB.
+Unfortunately, Weatherbit.io's doesn't seem to provide any sort of search functionality so users would have to specify enough detail to disambiguate, without guidance from YB.

 Currently, YB will offer suggestions on which "york" you might want.